Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 INSERT INTO Tool(`Name`,`Quality`,`Type`) VALUES ('Apprentice''s Alembic',0.5,'Alembic');
 ```

+Please note each of these is one row of data.
+The full files are longer, especially the ingredient one.

 After running those scripts to load in the data, that should be it for the direct SQL stuff.
 We still do, however, need to link the app with the database, but for that we'll be strictly using Python.

 ### Database, part 2